How Much Emergency Water to Store: Complete Guide

 - Oversized containers without spigots or pumps.
 A 55-gallon barrel with no way to get water out is a very heavy decoration.
 Budget $15–$20 for a hand pump at the time of purchase.

-My general rule: If the marketing uses more exclamation points than specifications, walk away.
+My general rule: if the marketing uses more exclamation points than specifications, walk away.

 Beyond 72 Hours: Planning for 1–2 Week Disruptions